UCREL/pymusas/docs/docs/api/spacy_api/utils.md

 def set_custom_token_extension(extension_name: str) -> None
 ```

-Defines a custom attribute of the spaCy Token which becomes avaliable
+Defines a custom attribute of the spaCy Token which becomes available
 via `Token._.{extension_name}`.
 The difference between this and using the
 spaCy [Token.set_extension method](https://spacy.io/api/token#set_extension)
 is this method will check if the extension exists already and if so will force it